dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ### Including Bootstrap and Styles

 As it is, this template will look very ugly in your browser.
-So let's create a new css file. `web/css/style.css`
+So let's create a new CSS file. `web/css/style.css`

 Copy the contents of the file [found here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/web/css/style.css) into your new `style.css` file.